numfocus/gsoc/2016/proposals/chris-medrela.md

 Here is [#89](https://github.com/numfocus/gsoc/issues/89) issue where I discussed this proposal.

+### Getting Feedback

-**Getting Feedback.** I believe it's really important to get feedback as soon as possible, therefore:
+I believe it's really important to get feedback as soon as possible, therefore:

 - Before introducing new features to all users, they'll be tested by a group of volunteering early users.
 That way, we don't have to test everything before showing it to first users, so we can get feedback faster and iterate quicker.
 If we don't get those early users, the only thing we can do is:
     - to extensively test the code for different user scenarios before exposing new functionality to all users,